zaibazhar/advanceSCSS/SCSS.md

 }
 ```

-This is a very powerful feature.
+This is a very powerful language feature.
 You can mix standard and content block arguments, too:

-TODO

 ```scss
 @mixin only-for-mobile($breakpoint) {